As a general rule of thumb, the average tesla battery has a range of average of 262 miles on a single charge.

 How Long is Tesla’s Battery Warranty?

-This warranty covers repair and replacement if there are any defects or imperfections in the battery, whether it’s the materials or the workmanship, which has occurred under normal use.
+Tesla’s warranty covers repair and replacement if there are any defects or imperfections in the battery during the first 8 years, whether it’s the materials or the workmanship, which has occurred under normal use.

 This means that if your battery starts failing not long after you have bought your Tesla, you should be offered a brand new working battery for no extra cost.